Logo

 Also keep in mind the key risks of investing through Bamboo:

-• Market risk: Stock and ETF prices can go up or down, and you can lose money.
+• Market risk: Stock and ETF values can rise or fall, and you can lose money.

-• Currency risk: If you fund in naira and invest in dollar assets, exchange-rate swings can affect returns (positively or negatively).
+• Currency risk: If you fund in naira and invest in dollar-denominated assets, exchange-rate changes can affect your final results.

-• Platform risk: Downtime, delays, or third-party service interruptions can affect deposits, withdrawals, or trade execution.
+• Platform risk: Technical downtime, payment delays, or third-party processing issues can affect deposits, withdrawals, or order execution.

 Why People Choose Bamboo